A Comprehensive Guide to Navigating Gmail’s Spam Filter

 Gmail’s spam filtering process combines complicated algorithms and adaptive learning models.
 It begins the moment an email arrives, and through a series of steps, it determines whether the email belongs in the user’s primary inbox or Gmail spam folder.

-Here’s a step-by-step breakdown of how the filter ensures that spammers and any phishing attempts are blocked:
+Here’s a step-by-step breakdown of how the filter blocks spammers and any phishing attempts:

 1. Incoming Email: The process begins with an incoming email.